 Russian Bear Health and Conditions

-Due to its sheer size, it automatically results in people believing that the Russian Bear is going to have a number of health conditions.
+Due to its sheer size, it automatically results in people believing that the Russian Bear is going to have many health conditions.

 While that can play a role, there are certain conditions that are more prevalent in this breed.